ZEDTARIK/jyputer/README.md

-# use jyputer Python and Sql
+#  Project :
-#  Project : The GitHub History of the Scala Language
+	1 - The GitHub History of the Scala Language

 #   Learn Python